bosafoagyare/DistGD/README.md

 network via a cluster architecture like [Spark](https://spark.apache.org/).
-You supply a list of local objective functions, weights of the connections between the agents, initialize a vector initial values, and it takes care of the details, returning the optimal values.
+You supply a list of local objective functions, weights of the connections between the agents, initialize a vector initial values, and it takes care of the computations, returning the optimal values.

 *You can read more about the [reference](papers/yang_et_al_2019.pdf) and